-According to the Social Security Administration, these were the most popular female names in the United States in the 1930s, 40s, and 50s.
+According to the Social Security Administration, these were some of the most popular female names in the United States in the 1930s, '40s, and '50s.
+(Understandably, you'll notice a lot of overlap with the list of common old lady names!)
 Mary was the #1 name for all three decades.

 Vintage Names From the 1800s

-- Adelia: An old Victorian name.
+- Adelia: This is an old Victorian name.
 George Clooney's sister goes by this name, and her nickname is Ada.

-- Clementine: And old, but beautiful name that you might recognize from the folk song, "Oh, My Darling."
+- Clementine: You might recognize this old but beautiful name from the folk song "Oh, My Darling."

-- Ebba: An unusual name for Americans, but it is popular is Sweden.
-This is a good alternative for Emma.
+- Ebba: This is an unusual name for Americans, but it is popular in Sweden.
+Ebba is a good alternative for Emma.

-- Eleanora: This was a popular royal name back in olden days of Italy.
+- Eleanora: This was a popular royal name back in the olden days of Italy.

-- Harriet: This old Victorian name surging in popularity in the U.K.
+- Harriet: This old Victorian name has been surging in popularity in the U.K.

-- Luella: A popular name in the olden days of the United States, but it fell off the top 1000 chart in the 1950s.
+- Luella: This was a popular name in the olden days of the United States, but it fell off the top 1,000 chart in the 1950s.

-- Merritt: A very pretty English name that means "boundary gate."
+- Merritt: This very pretty English name means "boundary gate."

 - Ottilie: A cute, feminine form of Otto, this name was popular in the 1800s.
-Nicknames can be Tillie or Lottie.
+Nicknames include Tillie and Lottie.

 - Viola: This was the name of the charmer in Shakespeare's Twelfth Night.

-- Zadie: A name that was popular in the pioneer days.
+- Zadie: This girls' name was popular in the pioneer days.

-- Augustina: Feminine form of Augustus.
-Associated with St. Augustine, a famous theologian, and the month of August.
+- Augustina: The feminine form of Augustus, this name is associated with St. Augustine, a famous theologian, and the month of August.

-- Aurinda: This name appears in many rosters during Colonial times.
-The "aur" is a Latin term that means "gold."
+- Aurinda: This name appeared in many rosters during Colonial times.
+The "aur" is a Latin root that means "gold."

-- Beatrix: It means blessed or happy traveller.
-It was famous in the 4th century, and then revived again in the 19th century.
+- Beatrix: It means "blessed" or "happy traveller".
+It was famous in the 4th century and then revived in the 19th century.

-- Bernice: A biblical name of Greek origin.
-It was popular in the 1910s and 1920s.
+- Bernice: A biblical name of Greek origin, Bernice was popular in the 1910s and 1920s.

 - Bertrude: This was the name of a 17th-century Frankish queen consort.

-- Beverly: Originally the name of an English town that means "beaver stream."
+- Beverly: Originally the name of an English town, this means "beaver stream."
 It is now popular in America because of Beverly Hills, California.

-- Caddie: Means clarity.
-Could also be spelled Caddy, like William Faulkner's character in The Sound and the Fury.
+- Caddie: This name means "clarity."
+It could also be spelled Caddy, like William Faulkner's character in The Sound and the Fury.

-- Candace: A biblical name that became popular in the 1980s.
+- Candace: This biblical name became popular in the 1980s.

-- Carlene: A German feminine version of the name Charles.
+- Carlene: This is a German feminine version of the name Charles.

 - Celeste: Associated with all things heavenly, this name has been popular since the 1880s.

-- Claudette: A beautiful feminine version of Claude.
+- Claudette: It's a beautiful feminine version of Claude.

 - Clotilde: The wife of Frankish king Clovis I carried this name.
 The name means "heroine of war."

-- Coraline: A name that is inspired by the coral of the sea.
+- Coraline: This name was inspired by the coral of the sea.

-- Dahlia: Derived from the flower of the same name.
-In Victorian times, the Dahlia was known for its elegance and dignity.
+- Dahlia: It's derived from the flower of the same name.
+In Victorian times, the dahlia was known for its elegance and dignity.

-- Delphine: Associated with the ancient city of Delphi, the site of the Temple of Apollo as well as the dolphins.
+- Delphine: This name is associated with the ancient city of Delphi, the site of the Temple of Apollo.
+It's also associated with dolphins.

-- Egeria: The name comes from the Roman goddess of healing.
+- Egeria: This name comes from the Roman goddess of healing.
 It means "wise advisor."

 - Elfrida: The name means "good counselor."
 It was popular in the Middle Ages and in the 19th century in England and Germany.

-- Eloise: A pretty french name that means "healthy."
+- Eloise: This pretty French name means "healthy."

 - Eseld: A variant of Isolde, this name means "ice battle."

-- Eunice: A Biblical name that was popular in the 1900s.
+- Eunice: This is a Biblical name that was popular in the 1900s.

-- Evanthia: Associated with three saints.
-Means "fair blossom."
+- Evanthia: Associated with three saints, the name means "fair blossom."

-- Fausta: Latin for "fortune."
+- Fausta: It's Latin for "fortune."
 It is also associated with a Roman empress.

 - Florestine: This name appeared on the charts for the first time in 1944.
 It is a very pretty and girly name associated with flowers.

-- Genevieve: A very pretty old lady name that means "of the race of women."
+- Genevieve: This is a proud and lovely old lady name that means "of the race of women."

-- Gilda: An English name that means "golden."
+- Gilda: This English name means "golden."
 In Celtic, it means "god's servant."

-- Gretel: A name that means "pearl" and is famous for being the female character's name in Hansel and Gretel.
+- Gretel: This name means "pearl" and is famous for being the female character's name in Hansel and Gretel.

-- Gwenore: A variant of Guinevere.
-It means "white wave."
+- Gwenore: A variant of Guinevere, Gwenore means "white wave."

-- Hallie: A fun name that was popular in the early 1900s.
+- Hallie: This fun name was popular in the early 1900s.

 - Imogen: This name was first recorded as the name of a character in Shakespeare's Cymbeline.

-- Isidora: A variation of Isis, the goddess of protection.
+- Isidora: It's a variation of Isis, the goddess of protection.

-- Lauretta: A more unique and girlier variation of Laura.
+- Lauretta: This is a more unique and girlier variation of Laura.

-- Lithuise: A very ancient European name.
-No one is sure what the origins are.
+- Lithuise: This is a very ancient European name.
+No one is sure what its origins are.

-- Lyselma: A rare British name that was popular in the 1850s.
+- Lyselma: This rare British name was popular in the 1850s.

 - Marceline: Marceline is the French version of Marcella.
 Saint Marcella was the Roman matron of strength and intellect.

-- Melbina: A pretty name that means honey bee.
+- Melbina: This pretty name means "honey bee."

-- Noreen: A popular Irish name that means light and honor.
+- Noreen: Noreen is a popular Irish name that means "light" and "honor."

-- Octavia: A pretty name that means "eighth."
-It became a Victorian name that was commonly given to the 8th child.
+- Octavia: This pretty name means "eighth."
+It became a Victorian name that was commonly given to the eighth child.

-- Ophelia: A popular name of the 19th century.
-It is also associated with Hamlet's lover.
+- Ophelia: A popular name of the 19th century, Ophelia is also associated with Hamlet's lover.

-- Prunella: A cute moniker that means "little plum."
+- Prunella: This cute moniker means "little plum."

-- Rosamonde: A British appellation that was popular from the 1880s to the 1930s.
+- Rosamonde: This is a British appellation that was popular from the 1880s to the 1930s.

-- Sandrine: A diminutive form of Sandra that means "protector of man."
+- Sandrine: A diminutive form of Sandra, Sandrine means "protector of man."

-- Suellen: A unique moniker that is a combination of Sue and Ellen.
+- Suellen: This unique moniker is a combination of Sue and Ellen.

-- Velebeth: A unique British name that is rarely used.
+- Velebeth: Velebeth is a unique British name that is rarely used.

-- Verna: A female version of Vernon.
-It means "springtime."
+- Verna: This female version of Vernon means "springtime."

-- Wilfreda: A quintessential old lady name that means "purposeful peace."
+- Wilfreda: A quintessential old lady name, Wilfreda means "purposeful peace."

-- Wilhelma: The female and Germanic version of William.
+- Wilhelma: This is the female and Germanic version of William.

 Sophisticated British Names